Broken links will hurt the user experience and damage your ranking in search engines.

-To remove the link from the text, hover on top of the URL and click on the ‘unlink’ option.
+To remove the link from the text, first hover on the URL and click on the unlink option.

-A message will popup into the screen asking you ‘Are you sure you want to unlink and remove this link from all posts?’, click ok.
+Then, a message will pop up on the screen asking you, ‘Are you sure you want to unlink and remove this link from all posts?’, click ok.

-Approving the action will remove the dead link from the page and will disappear from the list.
+Approving the action will remove the dead link from the page and disappear from the list.

-On the other hand, if you would like to replace the broken link with a working one, simply click on the edit URL option instead.
+On the other hand, click on the edit URL option instead if you would like to replace the broken link with a working one.

 Then, enter a working link inside the URL field and click update.